Email FacebookTwitterMenu burgerClose thin

 Equitable distribution is a legal term that describes the process of dividing marital property and debt in the event of a divorce.
 While the term may suggest otherwise, the term equitable distribution doesn’t necessarily mean dividing all marital property down the middle.

-Rather, this process takes into account the divorcing couple’s assets, debts, their needs, even their financial contributions to the marriage and how long they were married.
+Rather, this process takes into account the divorcing couple’s assets, the length of their marriage, debts, needs, and their individual financial contributions through the years.
 It also considers future employability and earning power, as well as spending and saving habits.
 In this manner, it aims to divide assets equitably, but not necessarily evenly.

 Factors that Impact Equitable Distribution

-Achieving equitable distribution requires addressing multiple factors that can influence how resources are allocated.
+Achieving equitable distribution requires addressing multiple factors that can influence the allocation process.
 Socioeconomic status is a primary factor, as it often determines access to quality education, healthcare, and employment opportunities, which, in turn, impact wealth and income distribution.
 Geographic location also plays a role; urban areas may have better access to resources and services than rural or underserved regions, leading to disparities in outcomes.
 Additionally, systemic bias, whether based on race, gender, or other social categories, can result in unequal treatment and access to opportunities, creating barriers that prevent fair distribution.

 Education levels and access to information are other key factors, as individuals with higher educational attainment often have better job prospects and earning potential.
 The structure of policies, such as tax laws, labor rights, and social welfare programs, also significantly impacts equitable distribution by either promoting fairness or inadvertently favoring certain groups over others.
-Technological access, increasingly essential in today’s digital age, influences equitable distribution by either enabling or limiting access to information, economic opportunities and social services.
+Technological access influences equitable distribution by either enabling or limiting access to information, economic opportunities and social services.

 States With Equitable Distribution

 Most states adhere to equitable distribution.
-States that do not use the equitable distribution model are what are called community property states.
+States that do not use the equitable distribution model practice community property.

 Community property states in the U.S. are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
 The territory of Puerto Rico follows community property principles.
 In Alaska, couples can decide if they want their property to be considered community property.
 All other states are equitable distribution states.